unmarshall/kvcl/README.md

-# virtual-cluster
+# k8s-virtual-cluster
-Virtual cluster creates an in-memory k8s control-plane
+Virtual cluster creates an in-memory k8s control-plane which comprises of the following components:
+* Kube API Server
+* Single node Etcd
+* Kube Scheduler
+* Cluster Autoscaler with a local cloud-provider